 We support speech and language development and children with ASD

-For children with specific speech difficulties we are enable to refer children to Doncaster's Speech and Language Therapy Department and we work closely with speech and language therapist to support these children.
+For children with specific speech difficulties we are enable to refer children to Doncaster's Speech and Language Therapy Department and we work closely with our speech and language therapist to support these children.
 We also receive support from the ASCETs team which, with parental consent, observe children and support teachers and LSAs in providing a specifically differentiated curriculum.

 We support children with physical needs

-For children will physical needs we are able to refer children to Doncaster's Physiotherapists and Occupational Therapists.
+For children with physical needs we are able to refer children to Doncaster's Physiotherapists and Occupational Therapists.
 These professional visit school and provide specific advice and guidance for target children.
 Teachers and Teaching assistants follow up any recommendations by providing specific interventions to children for handwriting or fine motor skills either individually or in small groups.